FraPochetti/logoai/README.md

-# logoai
+# LogoAI
-Customlize your logos with ControlNet on AWS
+Customize your logos with ControlNet on AWS